Marcus Aurelius, Emperor and philosopher

 I am preparing a post on method.

-1) Because I am a passionate dilettante philosopher who is not content with just blogging.
+1) Because I am a dilettante philosopher who is not content with just blogging.
 I need a method in my blogging.

-Truth being the method governing my posts keeps bugging me since I started this blog, and, needing to process my ideas a bit I propose this posting sequence to my readers:
+Truth being the method governing my posts keeps bugging me since I started this blog, and, needing to process my ideas a bit I propose this posting sequence to readers:

 I) a post as a preparation for the method post (ugh!).
 It’s the present post.
-I need it for clearing up my mind before the real thing.
+I need it for clearing my mind up before the real thing.